vildesv/vildesv/README.md

 * 👀 On the autism spectrum
 * ❤️ Passionate about tech, programming, gaming and art
 * 🔭 Course participant at Kodehode Porsgrunn
-* 🌱 Currently learning React
+* 🌱 Currently learning Node and Express

 ---